ciancwright/accessibility/README.md

 #### 1.3.1 Info and Relationships
 "More info", "Read latest advice" and "How the app works" links identifying as a button.
 Review symptoms date selector identifies as a button.

+#### 1.4.4 Resize Text
+Text set to largest causes header on Venue Check In screen to be too close to the Close button causing potential issues for screen readers.

 #### 2.3.1 Three Flashes or Below Threshold
 Observed to meet the reqirement of not exceeding three flashes per animation cycle, however the animation repeats therefore exceeding this threshold.
 Notably, the rate of pulsing changes depending on the condition.